atharvakale343/p7zip-390r/README.md

 ![List of ROP Gadgets](screenshots/rop_gadgets.png)

-## One Gadgets
+### One Gadgets

 ![List of One Gadgets](screenshots/one_gadgets.png)

 ### Function call graph

-The following can be used to analyze execution of the target and produce graphs
+The following can be used to analyze execution of the target and produce graphs.
+It requires `valgrind` and `kcachegrind` to be installed.

 ```bash
 valgrind --callgrind-out-file=callgrind_vis2 --tool=callgrind 7zz e files.zip -ofiles_extracted